 For walkers, Eastbourne is at the eastern end of the South Downs Way, starting with Beachy Head.
 The views are simply awesome, and there is a bus service to aid the stroller who does not want to undertake long walks.
 Seven Sisters, Birling Gap, all follow on from Beachy Head, and are not onerous walks.

-The above is just a taster of what is on offer for the visitor, and we will be pleased to provide you with brochures and further information.
+The above is just a taster of what is on offer for the visitor at our B&B Eastbourne.
+We will be pleased to provide you with brochures and further information.